LOADING ...

 (plates 17-20)

-thyself to all eternity, to which thou art going in career.
+thyself to all eternity, to which art going in such career.
 'I said:

-together upon it and see whether your lot or mine is most
+contemplate together upon it and see whether your lot or is most

 church vault.
 At the end of which was a mill: thro' the we went, and

-void boundless as a nether sky appear'd us.& we held by the roots
+boundless as a nether sky appear'd beneath us.& we held by the roots

 commit ourselves to this void, and see providence is here also: if

-as we remain, behold thy lot which will soon appear when the darkness
+as we here remain, behold thy lot which soon appear when the darkness

 away. ' So I remain'd with him, sitting in a twisted root of an

-oak; he was suspended in a fungus, which hung with the downward into
+oak; he was suspended in a fungus, which hung with the head into

-after their prey, which flew, or rather swum, in the infinite
+crawling after their prey, which flew, or swum, in the infinite

-deep, in the most shapes of animals sprung from corruption;& the
+deep, in the most terrific shapes of animals sprung corruption;& the

-air was full of them,& seem'd of them: these are devils, and are
+air was full of them,& seem'd composed of these are devils, and are

 lot?
-He said: 'Between the black & white but now, from between
+He said: 'Between the black & white spiders' but now, between

-the black & white spiders, a cloud and fire and rolled thro' the
+the black & spiders, a cloud and fire burst and rolled thro' the

 deep.
 Black'ning all beneath, so that the nether deep black as a